 For 2020, the current plan being discussed is for the Miami MLS team to play in up to three stadiums in the area, dividing the home games between (presumably) Marlins Park, Hard Rock Stadium and Riccardo Silva Stadium.
 Other stadiums in the area are being considered.

 In determining whether MLS will be a success in Miami, everything comes back to the stadium.
-With the Overtown location up in the air and a myriad of temporary stadiums being contemplated, this Miami MLS investment continues to be a risky proposition.
+With the Overtown location up in the air and a myriad of temporary stadiums being considered, this Miami MLS investment continues to be a risky proposition.

 MLS, David Beckham and the investors have gone all-in on finding a stadium.
 Let’s hope they finalize one soon.